chevalierc/mysqlHelper-for-node/README.md

 # Node Mysql-Helper Utility
-Node utility for simplifying interactions with a mysql database Automaticly detects primary key and table columns when needed then stores them for future method calls.
+###Node utility for simplifying interactions with a mysql database.

+Automaticly detects primary key and table columns when needed then stores them for future method calls.
+Will prevent sql injection.

 #Basic Usage
 ```